thetake/.github/pull_request_template.md

 - [ ] Code contains comments throughout, esp. in hard-to-understand areas
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
-- [ ] Monitoring plan is in place to detect issues with release
+- [ ] A monitoring plan is in place to detect issues with the release
 - [ ] Dependent changes are published in downstream modules